DEV-D-GR8/TextGenius/README.md

 - **Embedded Search Bar**: Quickly ask questions from the Gemini-1.5 flash API.
 - **Content Generation**: Generate content for comments or replies effortlessly.
 - **Customization Options**: Enable autocorrect, double space for a period, auto-capitalization after space, and audio and haptic feedback.
+- **Special Functionality**: A special key to easily set the LLM API for generating smart replies/comments.
+- **Advanced Text Manipulation**: Long press on the spacebar to move the cursor, enhancing text editing efficiency, auto caps after period, and much more like a native iOS keyboard.
 - **UIKit & SwiftUI**: Built using UIKit for the keyboard and SwiftUI for the customization app.

 ## Demo (will be uploaded soon)